zupo/peps/pep-0xxx.rst

     class TLSWrappedSocket(metaclass=ABCMeta):
         # The various socket methods all must be implemented.
 Their definitions
-        # have been elided from this class defintion in the PEP because they
+        # have been elided from this class definition in the PEP because they
         # aren't instructive.
         @abstractmethod
         def do_handshake(self) -> None: